 Do you believe you have reason to contest your loved one’s will?
 Or do you need help determining whether you should contest their will?
 Call The Legacy Lawyers.
 Our law firm is experienced in probate law and contest matters, and we are ready to walk with you every step of the way.

 If you successfully contest a will, the probate court may appoint you as the administrator of the estate.
-If you are interested in contesting a will, we will carefully walk with you every step of the way.
+If you have valid reasons to contest a will and you are interested in doing it, we will carefully walk with you every step of the way.
 We will never leave you wondering what to do next.
 Plus, we are here to answer your questions at no additional charge.

 Start today by calling to schedule your no-cost consultation: (714) 963-7543.
 At The Legacy Lawyers, we are dedicated to your peace of mind.